 Full details about the way in which funding is allocated to schools for special educational needs provision can be found by visiting County Durham’s Families Information Service website

-- Purchasing specific technology needed to support children with SEN
+- Purchasing specific technology needed to support children with SEND

-- Buying into traded service agencies for SEN
+- Buying into traded service agencies for SEND

-- Providing specific resources for children with SEN
+- Providing specific resources for children with SEND

 - CPD training needs for all staff